xxxxxi0001/Machine_Learning_Possible_Function/README.md

                      `df$feature<-kNN_Imputation(df,smallest_k,target_feature,df_distance)`

-### Function 5. check_mutilineariality(variables_df,threshold=0.8)
+### Function 5. check_multicollinearity(variables_df,threshold=0.8)
-1. Purpose: Check multilineariality that will introduce bia to logistic regression model
+1. Purpose: Check multicollinearity that will introduce bia to logistic regression model
 2. Input: 1). variables_df: variables selected for multilineariality checking (has to be numerical) 2). threshold: above what correlational value is considered as strong correlation
 4. Return:Nothing will return but will tell you what features are highly correlated